Rabbits make great pets, which is why there are so many places where you can adopt one!

 If your budget is limited, Craigslist is probably the cheapest way to adopt a rabbit.
 Because their site explicitly states that the adoption fee must be small, owners typically don’t ask for more than $20 or $30, along with the assurance that their pet is going to a good home.
 Usually, owners will also include rabbit supplies.
 That may make the adoption “fee” go up, but obtaining your cage, food, toys, and bedding in this way is usually much cheaper than purchasing from a pet store.

 4. House Rabbit Society

 House Rabbit Society’s mission is to stop and prevent the exploitation of rabbits.
 Because they see all bunnies as equal — regardless of breed, health, temperament, and so on — HRS is perfect for someone with no adoption restrictions.
-They’re even listed on the Humane Society’s website as a recommended place for adopting bunnies.
 The Humane Society’s site doesn’t have a place to search for adoptable animals; instead, they recommend reputable adoption agencies like HRS.

 There are HRS chapters in 26 states that oversee an extensive network of foster homes.
 They also have international chapters in Australia, Canada, China (Hong Kong), Italy, Singapore, Switzerland, Greece, and Mexico.

 Neither PetSmart nor Petco sells rabbits in-store.
 (For more information, see PETA’s announcement.)